SeeLook/nootka/CONTRIBUTING.md

 -----------------------------------
 ## 4. Instrument specific help <a name="instrument"></a>
   For now, saxophones are abandoned completely.
-Someone who plays any kind of saxophone would help with advices and testint the app.
+  Someone who plays any kind of saxophone would help with advices and testing the app.

+  Ukulele support will come in next stable release.

 -----------------------------------
 ## 5. Writing/recording tutorials <a name="tutorials"></a>